Can wisdom teeth cause headaches?

 3. Alignment of the teeth or jaw

 Headaches and migraines may also be caused by improper jaw and tooth alignment, similar to temporomandibular joint disorders.
 This misalignment can lead to sore muscles.
 Oral surgery, braces, or crowns may be used to improve your bite.
-Every mouth is unique, so your dentist may decide which procedure is best for you and your smile/can wisdom teeth cause headaches.
+Every mouth is unique, so your dentist may decide which procedure is best for you and your smile.

 4. Tooth decay

 Cavities, toothaches, dental infections, and gum disease are painful.
 Unfortunately, these could also cause headaches.
 The most excellent sensory nerve in the head is trigeminal, stretching across the face and jaw, and is liable for chewing, biting, and various facial sensations.
-Pain in one section of the trigeminal nerve could also cause pain in another/can wisdom teeth cause headaches.
+Pain in one section of the trigeminal nerve could also cause pain in another.